AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

    :returns: an array of compartment volumes.
    :rtype: numpy.ndarray.

-.. method:: ExecutableModel.getGlobalParameterValues([index])
-   :module: roadrunner

-   Return a vector of global parameter values.
-The order of species is given by the order of Ids returned by getGlobalParameterIds()

-   :param numpy.ndarray index: (optional) an index array indicating which items to return.
-   :returns: an array of global parameter values.
-   :rtype: numpy.ndarray.

-.. method:: ExecutableModel.getInfo()
-   :module: roadrunner

-.. method:: ExecutableModel.getModelName()
-   :module: roadrunner

-   Get the model name specified in the SBML.

-.. method:: ExecutableModel.getNumBoundarySpecies()
-   :module: roadrunner

-   Returns the number of boundary species in the model.

 .. method:: ExecutableModel.getNumCompartments()

    Returns the number of compartments in the model.

    :rtype: int

-.. method:: ExecutableModel.getNumDependentSpecies()
-   :module: roadrunner

-   Returns the number of dependent floating species in the model.

-.. method:: ExecutableModel.getNumGlobalParameters()
-   :module: roadrunner

-   Returns the number of global parameters in the model.

-.. method:: ExecutableModel.getNumIndependentSpecies()
-   :module: roadrunner

-   Returns the number of independent floating species in the model.

-.. method:: ExecutableModel.getNumReactions()
-   :module: roadrunner

-   Returns the number of reactions in the model.

-.. method:: ExecutableModel.getNumRules()
-   :module: roadrunner

-   Returns the number of rules in the SBML model.

-.. method:: ExecutableModel.getReactionIds()
-   :module: roadrunner

-   Returns a vector of reaction Ids.

-   :param numpy.ndarray index: (optional) an index array indicating which items to return.
-   :returns: a list of reaction ids.

-.. method:: ExecutableModel.getReactionRates([index])
-   :module: roadrunner

-   Returns a vector of reaction rates for the current state of the model.
-The order of reaction rates is given by the order of Ids returned by getReactionIds()

-   :param numpy.ndarray index: (optional) an index array indicating which items to return.
-   :returns: an array of reaction rates.
-   :rtype: numpy.ndarray

-.. method:: ExecutableModel.getTime()
-   :module: roadrunner

-   Not sure what this does

-.. method:: ExecutableModel.reset()
-   :module: roadrunner

-   Reset the floating species concentration to their initial conditions.

-.. method:: ExecutableModel.setBoundarySpeciesConcentrations([index], values)
-   :module: roadrunner

-   Use this to set the entire set of boundary species concentrations in one call.
-   The order of species is given by the order of Ids returned by getBoundarySpeciesIds()

-   :param numpy.ndarray index: (optional) an index array indicating which items to set,
-                               or if no index array is given, the first param should be an array of all the  values to set.

-   :param numpy.ndarray values: the values to set.

 .. method:: ExecutableModel.setCompartmentVolumes([index], values)